AdobeDocs/primetime.pt-BR/help/digital-rights-management/multi-drm-workflows/quick-start/playback-protected-content.md

    SSwcDq1ZnRtXunFLueTw6LAL52aZllMLasCSzYRMaAVHw
    ```

-1. Coloque a resposta do URL do token de licença retornado no manifesto M3U8 e *altere o esquema do URL do token de licença para* `sdk://` de `https://`.
-A seguir encontra-se um exemplo da tag #EXT-X-KEY no seu manifesto M3U8:
+1. Coloque a resposta do URL do token de licença retornado no manifesto M3U8 e *alterar o esquema do URL do token de licença para* `sdk://` de `https://`.
+Veja a seguir um exemplo da tag #EXT-X-KEY no manifesto M3U8:

    ```
    #EXT-X-KEY:METHOD=SAMPLE-AES,